-Some years ago I was listening to an interview with an atheist researcher (I forget her name now) who put volunteers who could initiate out of body experiences into an MRI machine whilst monitoring their brain activity.
+Some years ago I was listening to an interview with the atheist researcher Susan Blackmore who put volunteers who could initiate out of body experiences into an MRI machine whilst monitoring their brain activity.
 She asked one of the volunteers to move her leg on her astral body and she saw that the part of the brain associated with leg movement lit up.
 She made the comment that this proved the whole thing was bogus because “if it was genuine then the part of the brain associated with spirituality should have lit up”.

 I was dumfounded at her stupidity, but then I asked myself: what is the mindset of someone who could make such an absurd assumption?

 The mindset is one that is common, so far as I can tell, to practically all atheists.
 It is that there is the physical world, which is subject to the laws of physics, and there is belief in God.
 God is infinite and therefore is not subject to any laws.
 Once we move outside of the body we have moved from the physical to spiritual and therefor laws no longer apply.

 The same thinking permeates atheist’s responses to points such as that humans were created with free will.
 “Why should God have created free will?
 Why couldn’t he just create humans with perfect understanding and living in permanent state of ecstasy?”
 Or “Why did God create Jesus or Mohummed (or other prophets)? why not just bring people to an understanding of God?”.
 And so on.

 What needs to be understood is that the human experience is of three (or three and half) dimensions of a multi-dimensional universe.
 And that even this universe is only a fraction of the reality of God, who is is infinite.
 I explain this in my book: Matter, Time and Consciousness.